craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 0. Fix argument matching in `floughByCallExpressionV3`.

-    0. Non-obj type matching: Match non-obj types strictly, subtract once matched.
+    0. `calculateNextLeftovers` is calculated using a cross product.
+That's too expensive so kill it.

-        0. Recfactor floughTypeModule.intersectionsAndDifferences to expose a non-obj only version
+    0. Recfactor floughTypeModule.intersectionsAndDifferences to expose a non-obj only version (Done)

+    0. Non-obj type matching: Match non-obj arg-param types if at least some arg-param overlap in every parameter, ~~subtract once matched~~.

+    0. (Postpone) Check every arg is a subset of union of corr param types.

-    0. Obj type matching (step 0): Match only (object) present or not present, no subtraction.
+    0. Obj type matching (step 0): Match only (object) present or not present.

-    0. Obj type matching (step 1): Add stricter matching of some kind (e.g. duck typing), but without subtraction.
+    0. Obj type matching (step 1): Add stricter matching of some kind (e.g. duck typing).

 0. cleanup dead code
 0. finish modulization of LogicalObjectAccessModule